santiagobarreda/brms_tools/docs/week-1.md

 ### What are regression models?

-Before beginning this section I just want to say that its ok if much of this section makes no sense right now.
+Before beginning this section I just want to say that its ok if a lot of this section doesn't makes sense right now.
 It will make more sense once you start to actually build models and it becomes less hypothetical and more practical.
 I will use the terms and concepts described here in later chapters, but I will re-explain it each time.
 If you think that a model in a later section is not explained in as much detail as you would like, look at this section again!

 I have been referring somewhat obliquely to 'models' without really explaining what I mean by this.
 It's difficult to offer a precise definition because the term is so broad, but 'regression' modeling can be thought of as trying to understand variation the mean parameter ($\mu$) of a normal distributions.
 Actually, you can use many other probability distributions, but for now we will focus on models based on the normal distribution.

 Basically it goes like this:

 * you have a variable you are interested in, $y$, which is is a vector containing N observations.
-We can refer to any one of these observations like this $y_i$ for the $i^{th}$ observation.
+We can refer to any one of these observations like this $y_{i}$ for the $i^{th}$ observation.
+In our case this is a vector of 576 f0 values (`f0[1:576]`).
+Although its not necessary, I am going to put the index variables associated with trial number ($i$) in brackets like this $y_{[i]}$.
+This is just to make it easier to identify, and to highlight the similarity to vectors (e.g., `f0[i]`).

 * you assume that your data is well described by a normal probability distribution.
 This is a mathematical function ($\mathcal{N}(\mu,\sigma)$) that described what is and is not probable based on two parameters.